Board & Staff

 Ian Kuperus (chair)

 Ian is the founder of Tax Management NZ Ltd, having worked closely with Inland Revenue Department to develop legislation allowing pooling of tax payments by an intermediary.
 Ian has over sixteen years of corporate tax experience, and led the tax teams of Fonterra, the New Zealand Dairy Board and National Bank.
 Ian supports various social entrepreneurship initiatives in NZ and overseas and established the Wilberforce Foundation.
-Ian is an elder in his local Baptist church.

 Chris joined World Vision (NZ) in January 2010 as CEO.
 Prior to that, he spent 22 years in the health sector in New Zealand, the United Kingdom and with the World Health Organisation in Europe.
 Most recently he was CEO of Hawke’s Bay District Health Board.
 He is also the first Praxis Visiting Scholar at Green Templeton College, Oxford University; Trustee of Te Whakaora Tangata Trust; and Vice President of Tertiary Students Christian Fellowship.
 He is married to Karen and they have two young adult sons.